mozilla/anodejsholidayseason/localization/localization_part_2.md

     msgid "Persona preserves your privacy"
     msgstr "Persona 保護您的隱私"

-We'll examine this in more detail below, but we can see that `msgid` is the English string and `msgstr` has the Chinese translation.
-There are comments in the file for where in the codebase the string is used.
+We'll examine this in more detail below, but we can see that `msgid` is the English String and `msgstr` has the Chinese translation.
+There are comments in the file for where in the codebase the String is used.

-There are many other tools that Gettext provides, for managing strings, PO files, etc. We'll cover these in a bit.
+There are many other tools that Gettext provides, for managing Strings, PO files, etc. We'll cover these in a bit.

-### SVN
-[Can we get away with not mentioning SVN?]
-Mozilla manages it's PO files for various projects with SVN.
-Mozilla is no stranger to git and other modern version control systems, but SVN is required within the L10n Community.

-**Of course you don't have to use SVN** with your Node.js service.
-It's mentioned here as we'll see it pop up later.

-So our basic constraint is to create a solution that uses `PO` files, which is what our localizers will deliver via SVN.

 ## Why a new toolchain?
-[Delete? or put in Going Deep?]
 Before we get into the Node modules that make working with Gettext easy, we must ask ourselves... why this toolchain?

 A year ago I did a deep survey of all the Node l10n and i18n modules.
-Most "reinvent the wheel", creating their own JSON based formats for storing strings.
+Most "reinvent the wheel", creating their own JSON based formats for storing Strings.

 In order to work with our community, we must use PO files.
 They have many tools such as [POEdit](http://www.poedit.net/), [Verbatim](https://localize.mozilla.org/), [Translate Toolkit](https://github.com/translate/translate), and [Pootle](https://github.com/translate/pootle)

+So our basic constraint is to create a solution that uses `PO` files, which is how we'll tell our localizers what all of our strings are and how they will give us the finished translations.

 Coming from PHP and Python at Mozilla, I've found that Gettext works very well.
 As a web service gets large and has more copy, there are many nuances of localizing copy that require the well tested API of gettext.

-[Chop this example?]

-Example:

-    <div id="system-updates">You have three updates.</div>
-    <div id="social-inbox">You have three udpates.</div>

-Assuming you used the word updates in two different contexts, some regions might wish to use two different terms for updates.
-So you need a contextual tag, so that they appear as two different strings.

-Also, those sentencaes are plural.
-In some languages there will be different copy depending on the number of things your refering too.

-Proper localization is hard!
-You better have an API that supports proper translations.

-That said, you can always go with a newer, more modern setup and add the missing features paper cut by paper cut.
-Just, please, look at Gettext and other older systems for API inspiration.
-They have millions of people hours of usage behind them.

 ## Providing PO Files to localizers

 So our code is marked up with `gettext` calls.
 Now what?
-Get thee a String wrangler.
+Get thee a **String wrangler**.
 This person or persons can be you, a localization expert, or a build system guru.

-The following tasks are done in this phase
+So what does a String wrangler do?

-* First time extraction of strings from the software
+* First time extraction of Strings from the software
-* Extracting new, changed, or detecting deleted strings in later releases
+* Extracting new, changed, or detecting deleted Strings in later releases
 * Preparing the PO files for each localizer team
-* Resolving conflicts and marking strings which have changed or been deleted
+* Resolving conflicts and marking Strings which have changed or been deleted

 This may sound complicated, but the good news is that only the String wrangler has to worry about this problems that crop up.
-These steps are automated.
+These steps can be automated.

-Developers won't need these tools on their machines and the runtime Node.js system can be blissfully ignorant of them, but `msginit`, `xgettext`, `msgfmt` and other GNU Gettext tools are a powerful way to manage catalogs of strings.
+Developers won't need these tools on their machines and the runtime Node.js system can be blissfully ignorant of them, but `msginit`, `xgettext`, `msgfmt` and other [GNU Gettext tools](TODO) are a powerful way to manage catalogs of Strings.

-[Explain the steps]

-[Explain how msgmerge is superior to homegrown .json systems]
+### Setup locale filesystem

+    $ mkdir -p locale/templates/LC_MESSAGES

+This directory is where we'll store the PO template or POT files.
+The POT files are used by the Gettext toolchain.

-### jsxgettext
+### Extract the Strings

+    $ ./node_modules/.bin/extract-pot --locale locale .

+This script will recursively look through your source code and extract Strings.

-So how do we create these PO files?
+So how does `extract-pot` create these PO files?
 You can use traditional GNU Gettext utilities, but we've also written a Node module `jsxgettext`, which is a nice cross platform way to go.
+`extract-pot` uses `jsxgettext` behind the scenes.

-jsxgettext parses your source files looking for uses of Gettext functions, and then it extracts just the string part.
+jsxgettext parses your source files looking for uses of Gettext functions, and then it extracts just the String part.
 It then formats a PO file, which is compatible with any other Gettext tool.

-Here is an exceprt from a PO File.
+Here is an excerpt from a PO File.

     #: resources/views/about.ejs:46
     msgid "Persona preserves your privacy"